100% of our MA Art Psychotherapy graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 On the MA Art Psychotherapy course, you will benefit from training alongside trainee Music Therapists as well as participating in experiential and supervision groups.
 In addition, you will go out on placement in supervised and University-approved placement settings in the second and third years, and a pre-clinical experience placement in the first year.

-In your first year of your Art Therapy training, you will participate in Infant Observation, providing you with a strong grounding in human development that will inform the rest of your studies.
-You will benefit from the use of the facilities on campus to support your learning and further develop your creative skills and art form.
-Experiential group, supervision groups and other University events, talks and discussions will provide insight into the principles, practices and application of Art Psychotherapy.
+In your first year of the Art Psychotherapy training, you will participate in Infant or Child Observation, providing you with a strong grounding in human development and observational skills that will inform the rest of your studies.
+You will benefit from the use of the bespoke facilities on campus to support your learning and further develop your creative skills and art form.
+Experiential group, supervision groups and other course components, talks and discussions will provide an insight into the principles, practices and application of Art Psychotherapy.

 Please note: it is a course requirement that you are in weekly therapy for the duration of the course.
 Read our Essential Guide for more information.

-You will study through essays, presentations, clinical placement, professional development, exhibitions, dissertation and viva voce assessment.
+You will study through classroom teaching, presentations, clinical placement, professional development, exhibitions, dissertation, self-directed and independent study and viva voce assessment.

 Summative assessment will take the form of course assignments, presentations, examinations, projects, and dissertation.
 These assessments will make use of, for example, case studies, workplace investigations, experiential learning in university and placements, literature searches and the outputs to be assessed will include written reports, verbal presentations, essays and portfolios of evidence/work.